-Note 13.
+Note 12.
 Retirement Plans

 The Organization has a 401(k) plan (the "Plan") covering all eligible employees.
 Employees may contribute a percentage of their annual compensation to the Plan, limited to a maximum annual amount as set periodically by the Internal Revenue Service.
-During the years ended December 31, 2022 and 2021, the Organization matched 100% of the participants' contributions up to 3% each payroll period.
-During the year ended December 31, 2022, the match became discretionary.
-Other discretionary contributions can also be made by the Organization.
-Contributions for 2022 and 2021 totaled \$674,904 and \$616,243, respectively.
-The Organization has a specific match for Service Contract Act employees that is \$1.00 for every hour worked for 2022 and 2021.
-Any unused health and welfare dollars are placed into the 401(k) plan on a quarterly basis for these employees.
+For certain eligible employees, the Organization matches 100% of the participants' contributions up to 3% each payroll period.
+For other eligible Service Contract Act employees, for the year ended December 31, 2022, the Organization made non-elective or additional discretionary contributions based on a specified dollar amount per hour.
+This additional contribution was discontinued in 2023.
+Total employer contributions for the years ended December 31, 2022 totaled \$211,404 and \$677,106, respectively.

 The Organization also sponsors a 457(b) defined contribution plan for upper management employees.
 The plan is funded by discretionary employer-only contributions, up to a maximum of annual amount as set periodically by the Internal Revenue Service.
-The Organization's contributions for 2022 and 2021 were \$170,966 and \$170,497 respectively.
+The Organization's contributions for the years ended December 31, 2023 and 2022 were \$126,388 and \$170,966, respectively.

 The Organization also sponsors a 403(b) tax-deferred annuity plan for certain key employees.
 The Organization does not contribute to the plan on behalf of the qualified employees.
 Only employee contributions are made to the plan.
-There are no associated plan expenses for the years ended December 31, 2022 and 2021.
+There are no associated plan expenses for the years ended December 31, 2023 and 2022.